Homeland Security Committee

 - Attendance requirements do not apply to government liaison members.

 - Committee Support:

-- The President of AFCEA shall assign permanent staff member(s) to attend Committee meetings representing the Association and to arrange for Association support of the Committee’s activities.
+- The President/CEO of AFCEA shall assign permanent staff member(s) to attend Committee meetings representing the Association and to arrange for Association support of the Committee’s activities.
 These representatives are not members of the Committee.

 - When appropriate, the Committee Chairman may appoint ad hoc participants to support specific, short-term activities of the Committee.
 These ad hoc participants shall not be considered Committee members and need not satisfy the regular membership criteria.